Gowthams1999-commits/terrafrom-project/Day 4 /README.md

+# VPC Creation using Terraform
-## VPC CReation using terform
+## Step 1: Create a VPC
+Define the VPC using a CIDR block (e.g., 10.0.0.0/16).
+Required Items:
+CIDR Block: 10.0.0.0/16

+## Step 2: Create Public and Private Subnets
-Step 1.
-Need to create VPC using CIDR block ( 10.0.0.0/16) Step 2.
-Create a public and private subnet for your VPC to deploy Ec2 instance
+Create public and private subnets within your VPC to deploy EC2 instances.

-required itmes for subnet
+Required Items for Subnets:
+VPC ID
+CIDR Blocks (e.g., 10.0.1.0/24 for public and 10.0.2.0/24 for private) Availability Zones (AZs)
+Tags

+## Step 3: Create an Internet Gateway
+Create an Internet Gateway (IGW) and attach it to your VPC to allow internet access.
+Required Items:
-* VPC ID
+VPC ID
-* CIDR blocks
-* AV ( Avilabilty zones )
-* Tags
+Tags

-Step 3 .
-Create a internet gw
+## Step 4: Create a Route Table

-required items:

-* VPC ID
-* Tags

-Step 4.
-Create route table for routing traffic to subnets and add routes also ( target = "0.0.0.0/0", source = "internet-gw")
+Create a route table for routing traffic to subnets, including routes for internet access.

-required items:
+Required Items:
-* VPC ID
+VPC ID
-* Route
+Route (e.g., Destination = "0.0.0.0/0", Target = "internet-gw")
-* Tags
+Tags

+## Step 5: Associate Route Table with Subnets
-Step 5 .
-Associate route table with public and private subnet
+Associate the route table with both public and private subnets.

-required items:
+Required Items:
-* Route table ID
+Route Table ID
-* subnet ID for public and private
+Subnet ID for both public and private subnets

+## Step 6: Create Security Group for EC2 Instance
-  Step 6.
-Create security group for your Ec2 instance and add inboud and outboud rules
+Create a security group for your EC2 instance, adding inbound and outbound rules.
+Required Items:
-  * VPC ID
+VPC ID
-  * Ingress (Inbound rule)
-  * egress (Outbound rule)
+Inbound Rule (Ingress): (e.g., allow SSH/HTTP)
+Outbound Rule (Egress): (e.g., allow all traffic or restrict as needed)